-Barbra’s current role is employee experience leader.
-She works at a strategic level within the global diversity, equity and inclusion and belonging team at Arcadis.
+Barbra was an employee experience leader.
+She worked at a strategic level within the global diversity, equity and inclusion and belonging team at Arcadis.
 She's currently an independent coach consultant.

 An active CIPD member, Barbra does a lot of coaching and mentoring, including being part of our Steps Ahead Mentoring and Enterprise Adviser initiatives.
 Her future ambition is to blend this with her inclusion work.
 She says, 'That's where my real passion is – that individual connection.'

 'I'm an active, lifelong learner.
 I always want to push myself.'

 Barbra originally joined the CIPD as an Affiliate in 2016.
 Her primary reason for joining was for the CIPD network, industry news and access to support on legal issues and the future of work.
 Later, she took the Experience Assessment route to become an Associate Member.

 She found the assessment both inspiring and challenging.
 'It made me acknowledge that, even though I’ve got a specialism, there are aspects of the HR system and processes that I’m familiar with.
 I had not really recognised my own contribution to different parts of the business.'

 'I thought, what if I don't do it now?'

 When Barbra started managing several global roles she felt she should be professionally recognised for her senior level of work.
 In 2021, she made plans to become a Chartered Fellow.

 Barbra chose the Experience Assessment route again because, as she puts it, 'I’m in the last trimester of my career and I haven’t got a great deal of time to study.
 I also have a lot of experience in my work.
 My specialism has been equality and inclusion for many years.
 I felt I had the equipment to go through the assessment without study.'

 'You could tell that they want you to do well.'